-Administrative expenses increased by 0.5% from HK\$414.4 million for the year ended 31 December 2022 to HK\$416.4 million for the year ended 31 December 2023, which was mainly due to the increase in depreciation and amortisation charges for the newly set up production facility in both the PRC and overseas.
+Administrative expenses increased by 21.6% from HK\$416.4 million for the year ended 31 December 2023 to HK\$506.2 million for the year ended 31 December 2024, which was mainly due to the increase in employee benefit expenses and research and development expenses incurred for the year as the Company employed additional engineers and other professionals to support new business and new projects with customers.

-Finance Expenses - Net
+Finance Income/Expenses - Net

-Net finance expenses represent interest charges on our interest-bearing bank borrowings and interest income on our bank deposits.
-The Group had net finance expenses of HK\$3.6 million and HK\$12.5 million for the years ended 31 December 2023 and 2022, respectively.
-For the year ended 31 December 2023, interest expenses of HK\$8.3 million was capitalised (2022: HK\$4.8 million).
+Net finance income/expenses represent interest charges on our interest-bearing bank borrowings and interest income on our bank deposits.
+The Group had net finance income of HK\$8.4 million for the year ended 31 December 2024 whereas net finance expenses of HK\$3.6 million was recorded for the year ended 31 December 2023.
+The increase in interest income was mainly due to additional free cashflow generated from operation.